Seekube/sdk-js/README.md

 ###Customize style

-Insert an internal stylesheet and override this CSS classes:
+Insert an internal stylesheet and override these CSS classes:

     .sk-event-widget {}
     .sk-event-widget-header {}
     .sk-event-list {}